danialabdl/Guess-the-number-Game/README.md

 # Guess-the-number-Game
-the guess the nmbmer Game in C#
+the guess the number Game in C#